-- b) For the following subparts, we add the following two constraints: - Planes A, B, and C cater to international flights and can only use the international runway. - Planes D and E cater to domestic flights and can only use the domestic runway. - i With the addition of the two constraints above, we completely reformulate the CSP and draw the constraint graph.
+- b) For the following subparts, we add the following two constraints: - Planes A, B, and C cater to international flights and can only use the international runway. - Planes D and E cater to domestic flights and can only use the domestic runway.

+i With the addition of the two constraints above, we completely reformulate the CSP.
+You are given the variables and domains of the new formulation.
+Complete the constraint graph for this problem given the original constraints and the two added ones.